Installing

 You must assign at least either a public IPv4 or IPv6 address due to limitations of Azure as it is not possible to access either Azure Resource Manager or Microsoft Entra ID from a Private IP address without the additional costs of a NAT Gateway and Private Link.

-For those sensitive to costs, particular ‘Home’ tier users, if you are familar with networking or have the time to validate the deployment, one option is to use IPv6 public IP addresses only (disabling IPv4) to avoid this cost altogether.
+For those sensitive to costs, particular ‘Home’ tier users, if you are familiar with networking or have the time to validate the deployment, one option is to use IPv6 public IP addresses only (disabling IPv4) to avoid this cost altogether.
 Do first check if your RADIUS equipment supports sending RADIUS requests over IPv6 (Ubiquity do not!) otherwise you will need to explore running an on-premise proxy taking the form of either NAT-PT, FreeRADIUS, building a workaround with ‘socat -T 3 UDP4-LISTEN:1812,fork,reuseaddr UDP:[2001:db8::1]:1812 or alternatively contact us regarding our roadmapped proxy workaround solution.

 If you do use public IP addresses, it is strongly recommended to pre-create static standard regional (zone-redundant for zonal regions) SKU public address(es) in the location you plan to run RADNAC in.
 The reason is that when you wish upgrade or move to a replacement deployment you will be able to migrate the IPs and avoid reconfiguring all your RADIUS equipment to use new public IP addresses.